|Title||NZAF - SPERM POSITIVE|

 |Micky Power||New Zealand AIDS Foundation||Marketing, Communications & Fundraising Manager|

 The stigma of HIV still exists all over the world – it’s a hugely polarizing topic.
 So, we leaned into the problem to ensure we could create a conversation topic that would make a big impact on a very small budget.
-By creating a sperm bank for HIV-positive sperm donors, we were able to create a campaign that shocked and educated people all over the world, delivering our key message that when treated, HIV cannot be passed on - even through childbirth.
+By creating a sperm bank for HIV-positive sperm donors, we were able to create a campaign that shocked and educated people all over the world.
+It confronted people with something they had never seen before, and something they couldn’t help but talk about.
 It also allowed us to reach out to our community of men and women living with HIV, so we could share their stories and let them be a part of tackling the stigma of HIV.

 Sperm Positive instantly created a global conversation about the reality of HIV.
 Within a week, 94 countries shared our story, as we managed to reach an audience of over 1.8 billion.
 Now, Sperm Positive isn't just changing beliefs - it's changing lives.
 To date, 4 babies are due in 2021, 32 women have registered as recipients, 27 HIV-positive sperm donors have joined.
 And at 9:10am on January 19th, 2021, our first mother went into labour - the first birth from an HIV-positive sperm bank.
 Our campaign has changed behaviors in a way few thought was possible - it has seen people not only begin to accept people living with HIV, but to accept them as sperm donors to have a child with.